Analysis | Why an Emerging Market Rout Has Hit Indonesia So Hard: QuickTake

 1. What triggered the selloff?

 The Federal Reserve has been raising interest rates gradually since late 2015, but as evidence of a stronger U.S. economy and job market mounts, financial markets are starting to price in a faster pick-up in inflation and borrowing costs.
-U.S. 10-year Treasury yields breached the 3 percent mark for the first time in four years last month, reducing investors’ appetite for assets in so-called emerging markets such as Indonesia.
+U.S. 10-year Treasury yields breached the 3 percent mark for the first time in four years last month and rose to their highest since 2011 in May, reducing investors’ appetite for assets in so-called emerging markets such as Indonesia.
 Part of their appeal is their relatively higher yields compared with developed markets.
 When that differential falls, emerging markets become less attractive.

 2. Why is Indonesia being targeted?